Sashwat-Sashi/Cepheid_Age_Discrepancy/README.md

 SV_Per contains the merger model.

-Please Cite the Paper (on Arxiv Soon) if you choose to utilize any material.
+Please Cite the Paper (on Arxiv Soon) should you choose to utilize any material.